yeojunjie/tp/docs/team/yeojunjie.md

 ### Project: Teaching Assistant Assistant

-Teaching Assistant Assistant (TAA) is a desktop application meant for Teaching Assistants to manage their tasks and students.
-The user interacts with TAA via a command line interface, and it has a graphical user interface created with JavaFX.
-It is written in Java, and has about 9000 lines of code.
+Teaching Assistant Assistant (TAA) is a desktop app for Teaching Assistants (TAs).
+It keeps track of TAs’ students, tutorial groups, and tasks.

 Given below are my contributions to the project.